mindkomm/timmy/docs/functions.md

 #### Usage in Twig

-For Twig, this function is used as a filter on the TimberImage appended with a `|`.
+For Twig, this function is used as a filter on the image appended with a `|`.

 ```twig
 <img{{ post.thumbnail|get_timber_image('custom-4-crop') }}>